 assessment forms are out of sequence;

-corrections are made to submitted assessments after SAS records have already been generated based on the initial assessment submitted;
+corrections are made to assessments after submission to SASO records have already been generated based on the initial assessment submitted;

-changes occur in MN or LOS status that affect applicant/individual services; or
+changes occur in MN or LOS status that affect applicant or individual services; or

-previous SAS records were manually changed within the current individual service plan period.
+previous SASO records were manually changed within the current individual service plan (ISP) period.

 This list is not all inclusive.

-Messages will appear in the workflow folder to indicate whether or not the LTC Portal action was processed as complete.
-In some situations, MN, LOS and Diagnosis records will not be generated to SAS; in other situations, SAS records will be generated but messages may still appear in the workflow for required action.
+Messages will appear in the workflow folder to indicate whether or not the TMHP LTC Online Portal action was processed as complete.
+In some situations, MN, LOS and DIA records will not be generated to SASO; in other situations, SASO records will be generated but messages may still appear in the workflow for required action.

 MCO and CMS coordinators: